 Due to the super sensitive pregnancy tests, women can detect pregnancy in the very, very early stages.
 The joy of discovering your pregnancy early also has the chance of crushing heartbreak if an early miscarriage happens.
 You can avoid the rollercoaster of emotions from a chemical pregnancy if you wait longer to test.

-- You've had a miscarriage or a pregnancy ended in the previous eight weeks.
+- You've had a miscarriage, or a pregnancy ended in the previous eight weeks.
 It can take that long for the hCG levels in your system to drop.

 - You are taking a fertility drug that contains hCG.
 If you had an hCG trigger shot, you need to make sure the shot has cleared your system.
 Fertility doctors suggest waiting 14 days after an hCG shot before taking a pregnancy test.
-Testing before this time may produce a positive result when you are not truly pregnant.
+Testing before this time may produce a positive result when you are not genuinely pregnant.

 - You mistake an evaporation line for a positive result.
 Sometimes pregnancy tests will leave a faint clear/white line in the testing area as the test area dries.
 If there is no distinct color to the line, you can not view it as a positive result.

 - You missed the reaction time frame.
 You need to follow the instructions included with your home pregnancy test exactly.
 The manufacturer tells you how long to let the test to sit before interpreting the results.
 If you read the test after the time stated in the instructions, the results need to be considered invalid.
-Reading after the correct time frame can show results that you could misinterpret as a positive result.
+Reading the test after the correct time frame can show results that you could misinterpret as a positive result.

 There are rare cases when you can get positive pregnancy test results when you are not pregnant.

 - Some medical conditions, like cancer, can cause your body to produce hCG even when you’re not pregnant.